 With their interest in green building practices, Matt and his wife kept looking until they found Indow window inserts.
 The couple installed nine inserts on three floors just in time for a local historic home tour.

 Matt talked up the window inserts and tour goers, who were staring right at them, had to ask where they were since they’re nearly invisible.

-Together with additional floor and ceiling insulation, the inserts have lowered the couple’s heating bills dramatically.
+Together with additional floor and ceiling insulation, the inserts placed in the Queen Anne windows have lowered the couple’s heating bills dramatically.
 And they also enjoy living in a quieter home.